weliveindetail/tpde-orc/README.md

 Load module: tpde-orc/03-csmith-tpde.ll
 Compiling 100 modules on 1 threads in parallel
 ...
-Compile-time was: 6796 ms
+Compile-time was: 4060 ms
 ```

-In concurrent compilation, TPDE is only ~3x faster than LLVM in the current setup:
+Concurrent compilation comes with a baseline overhead for module cloning and task dispatch.
+It still gives 2.5x speedup when using LLVM.
+TPDE is so fast, however, that the overhead dominates compile-times and even causes a slowdown in total:
 ```
 > ./build/tpde-orc --par 8 tpde-orc/03-csmith-tpde.ll
 Load module: tpde-orc/03-csmith-tpde.ll